 Another significant development in Medicaid is the growth in managed care as an alternative service delivery concept different from the traditional fee-for-service system.
 Under managed care systems, HMOs, prepaid health plans (PHPs), or comparable entities agree to provide a specific set of services to Medicaid enrollees, usually in return for a predetermined periodic payment per enrollee.
 Managed care programs seek to enhance access to quality care in a cost-effective manner.
 Waivers may provide the states with greater flexibility in the design and implementation of their Medicaid managed care programs.
 Waiver authority under sections 1915(b) and 1115 of the Social Security Act is an important part of the Medicaid program.
 Section 1915(b) waivers allow states to develop innovative health care delivery or reimbursement systems.
-Section 1115 waivers allow statewide health care reform experimental demonstrations to cover uninsured populations and to test new delivery systems without increasing costs.
-Finally, the BBA provided states with a new option to use managed care without a waiver.
-The number of Medicaid beneficiaries enrolled in some form of managed care program is growing rapidly, from 48 percent of enrollees in 1997 to 65 percent in 2006.
+Section 1115 waivers allow experimental statewide health care reform demonstrations to cover uninsured populations and to test new delivery systems without increasing costs.
+Finally, the BBA provided states a new option to use managed care without a waiver.
+The number of Medicaid beneficiaries enrolled in some form of managed care program is growing rapidly. from 48 percent of enrollees in 1997 to 64 percent in 2007.

-More than 55.6 million persons received health care services through the Medicaid program in fiscal year 2004 (the last year for which beneficiary data are available).
-In fiscal year 2006, total outlays for the Medicaid program (federal and state) were \$319.6 billion, including direct payment to providers of \$219.2 billion, payments for various premiums (for HMOs, Medicare, etc.) of \$65.9 billion, payments to disproportionate share hospitals of \$13.7 billion, administrative costs of \$19.1 billion, and \$1.8 billion for the Vaccines for Children program.
-Outlays under the SCHIP program in fiscal year 2006 were \$7.9 billion.
-With no changes to either program, expenditures under Medicaid and SCHIP are projected to reach \$478.0 billion and \$7.5 billion, respectively, by fiscal year 2012.
+More than 56 million persons received health care services through the Medicaid program in fiscal year 2005 (the last year for which beneficiary data are available).
+In fiscal year 2007, total expenditures for the Medicaid program (federal and state) were \$335.8 billion, including direct payment to providers of \$232.6 billion, payments for various premiums (for HMOs, Medicare, etc.) of \$67 billion, payments to disproportionate share hospitals of \$16.1 billion, administrative costs of \$17.3 billion, and \$2.7 billion for the Vaccines for Children Program.
+Expenditures under the SCHIP program in fiscal year 2007 were \$8.8 billion.
+With no changes to the program, spending under Medicaid is projected to reach \$523 billion by fiscal year 2013.
+(SCHIP is currently authorized and funded only through March 2009.)